 You know why medical practice marketing matters, but what are the best ideas for marketing medical practices?
 If you want to know how to get patients, we’ve got you covered.

 The top seven marketing ideas for doctor offices include:

 Before visiting a doctor, many people consult the Internet to see if they can diagnose their own illness.
 You can provide helpful information through blogs and other content.
 The more helpful you are online, the more potential patients will trust you when they finally have to consult a professional about an issue.

 When people are looking for a professional, they may choose a local directory over a search engine.
 Make sure your practice is listed in these directories.
 Include your website, email address, location, areas of expertise, education and other details about your practice.
 Keep this information consistent from one directory to another, particularly the name of your practice, or users may have a hard time locating you elsewhere.

 The goal of Internet marketing is not only to generate traffic, but also to build relationships, and social media is a great way to do so.
 Whether you share your latest blog post or a reminder to get a flu shot, a post on Facebook or Twitter can spark conversation.
 If you do start a conversation, make sure you reply quickly so that you have the chance to show a more human side of your practice.

 One of the biggest advantages of email is that you can use it to specifically reach people who have already expressed an interest in hearing from you.
-Take advantage of the invitation.
+Take advantage of this medical practice marketing idea.
 Don’t just use it to reach out to email subscribers and past website visitors—use it to stay in touch with current patients regarding upcoming appointments, test results and reminders about things like annual checkups and prescription refills.